Multiphase gas in Circumgalactic cloud complexes: Insights from kiloparsec-scale Magnetohydrodynamic Turbulence Simulations: Sensitivity of Multiphase Turbulence to Simulation Parameters

-In this subsection, we explore how different turbulence driving and heating prescriptions affect the evolution of cold gas in the CGM.
-Specifically, we examine the impact of compressive forcing (\texttt{CompHydroLR}) and volume-weighted heating (\texttt{QvwHydroLR}, implemented with $\alpha_\mathrm{heat} = 0$ in eq.~\ref{eq:Q_heat}).
-These choices are motivated by physical scenarios where turbulence in the CGM may be dominated by compressive modes—such as those generated by shocks—and where heating may occur via enthalpy mixing from hotter ambient gas into dense cloud complexes.
+In this subsection, we examine how the choice of turbulence driving alone affects the formation of cold gas in the CGM.
+We compare the \texttt{FidHydroLR} simulation, which adopts solenoidal forcing, with the \texttt{CompHydroLR} run, which uses compressive driving.
+Compressive forcing is relevant for physical situations where turbulence is dominated by shocks or large-scale converging flows, such as those associated with strong gravitational inflows or merger-driven disturbances.

-As shown in \Cref{fig:time_evol_diff_heating_forcing}, both compressive forcing and volume-weighted heating lead to a larger cold gas fraction compared to the \texttt{Fiducial} hydro run.
-This outcome is expected: compressive modes tend to generate stronger density perturbations, which enhance the formation of cold gas from the hot phase.
+As shown in \Cref{fig:time_evol_diff_heating_forcing}, compressive forcing produces a significantly larger cold gas fraction than solenoidal forcing.
+This behavior arises because compressive modes generate stronger density contrasts, pushing more gas into thermally unstable regimes and enhancing cooling into the cold phase.

-In the case of volume-weighted heating, the thermal instability growth timescale is shorter than for mass-weighted heating \citep{sharma2010thermal}.
-Under pressure equilibrium, volume heating preferentially heats the hot phase more than the intermediate-temperature gas.
-This differential heating allows the hot gas to cool more efficiently, promoting the formation of cold gas.
-This mechanism explains the enhanced cold gas fraction observed in the \texttt{QvwHydroLR} simulation.

-These results underscore the sensitivity of multiphase gas formation to the details of turbulence driving and thermal energy injection, and highlight the importance of carefully choosing these prescriptions when modeling the CGM.
+Overall, this comparison highlights that the nature of turbulence driving has a substantial impact on the resulting multiphase structure.
+Compressive forcing promotes more efficient cold gas formation, underscoring the importance of carefully selecting turbulence driving prescriptions when modeling the CGM.